Grays Armory: After the fire

 On May 30, 1893, a three-ton Berea sandstone foundation block was put in place by Colonel John Frazee.
 The main portion of the building is four stories high, and the most notable feature is the five-story tower on the northeast corner of the building.
 The tower has '3 x 5' foundation blocks, the main entrance corners and the front window lintels are all of solid rough-hewn sandstone.
 The main entry arch rests on top of polished granite columns that rise from each cornerstone.
 Positioned above is a black iron drop-gate, and a gothic barrier between the front steps and the colossal oak doors.
 There were also pointed iron rods bolted to the scarlet brick walls that make up the window protectors on the first floor.
 The effect is a splendid mix of color and texture in materials.
 The overall design effectively conveys that this is an urban fortress.

 The Cleveland Grays Armory has been long known for hosting the city's premier social events.
 Grays Armory earned repute as an exclusive venue right from the beginning during the celebrations for Cleveland's Centennial (1896).
 The Grays Armory events went way beyond the customary military balls and band concerts typical during that era.
 This building was originally built to house weapons and provides a drill hall for the militia; this edifice quickly evolved into a vital community center for the turn-of-the-century Clevelanders.

-Cleveland Grays Armory Museum
+The Grays Armory Museum is dedicated to preserving and presenting the historical and cultural significance of its institution and associated traditions.
+In addition to maintaining the historic building and conserving its collection of artifacts, the museum focuses on documenting and interpreting the heritage of individuals who have served in the military and in public service.

-The Grays Armory Museum seeks to share its historical and cultural legacy with the public.
-Beyond stewardship of the building and conservation of artifacts, the museum strives to preserve the traditions and the rich heritage of those who serve their country and their community.
-The museum actively fulfills this objective by preserving, interpreting and presenting the military history of the United States.
-The museum regularly reaches out to Greater Cleveland by sponsoring open-house events intended to reach diverse audiences.
-Each Veterans Day, the museum presents a cultural and educational program honoring those who serve.
-In the past, programs that have included patriotic orchestra concerts and special touring exhibits.
-The Grays Armory can also be rented for special events such as private parties, weddings, receptions, and even proms.
+The museum supports this mission through the curation and exhibition of materials related to the military history of the United States.
+It engages with the Greater Cleveland community by organizing public events, including open houses designed to attract a broad and diverse audience.
+Annually, the museum hosts a Veterans Day program that combines cultural and educational elements to recognize military service.
+Past events have featured patriotic orchestral performances and traveling exhibitions.